rubinsteina13/SV_I2S_RX_CORE/README.md

 # Synthesizable SystemVerilog IP-Core of the I2S receiver

 This Synthesizable IP-Core of I2S receiver is a SystemVerilog representation of the I2S (audio data format) receiver digital circuit from [I2S bus specification document](./I2SBUS_Specification.pdf "I2S bus specification"), page 6.
+The uniqueness of this implementation of the I2S receiver lies in the fact that during the synthesis of the circuit, only the necessary number of D-triggers is generated in accordance with the bit depth of the audio data (DATA_RES), which allows to occupy a minimum of FPGA or CPLD resources.

 * Project structure
 	* I2SBUS_Specification.pdf - I2S bus specification document